-- Practice good hand washing: Several times throughout the day and immediately prior to and after incisional care. - Have alcohol-based hand sanitizer available. - Keep incisions clean and dry.
+- Practice good hand washing: Several times throughout the day and immediately prior to and after incisional care. - Keep incisions clean and dry.
 Notify surgeon of redness or drainage, or if skin edges are not healing together.
-Do not use ointments or lotions unless directed by your surgeon to do so. - Keep incisions away from animal contact. - Practice daily hygiene.
-Shower daily with anti-bacterial soap and water, and then pat incisions dry. - Maintain normal blood sugar control. - Do not smoke. - Maintain a clean household environment. - Avoid close contact with others who are ill. - Do not let pets sleep in bed with you. - Linens, such as towels and washcloths, should be used only once.
+Do not use ointments or lotions unless directed by your surgeon to do so. - Keep incisions away from animal contact.
+Do not let pets sleep in the bed with you. - Practice daily hygiene.
+Shower daily with anti-bacterial soap and water, and then pat incisions dry. - Maintain normal blood sugar control. - Do not smoke. - Maintain a clean household environment. - Avoid close contact with others who are ill. - Linens, such as towels and washcloths, should be used only once.
 Clean sheets on the bed for arrival home from surgery. - Cover your mouth and nose if coughing or sneezing.
 Use tissues or the bend in your elbow.